 Elbow Injuries Specialist in Houston & Spring, TX

-Although you take them for granted on a daily basis, your elbows are an important part of your body that can cause quite a bit of pain and impairment should they get injured in any way.
+Although you take them for granted daily, your elbows are an essential part of your body that can cause quite a bit of pain and impairment should they get injured in any way.
 Because we use them regularly, elbows are easily subject to strain and, without proper care, can create many problems.
-Here at KSF Orthopaedic Center, we are elbow specialists who can tend to any joint pain or elbow injuries you may have.
-If you have elbow pain and would like orthopedic care, just give us a call at (281) 440-6960, and we’ll see what orthopedic therapy is right for you.
+Here at KSF Orthopaedic Center, elbow specialists can tend to any joint pain or elbow injuries you may have.
+If you have elbow pain and would like orthopedic care, give us a call at (281) 440-6960, and we’ll see what orthopedic therapy is right for you.

 Conditions We Treat

-Here at KSF Orthopaedic Center of North Houston, our board-certified orthopedics doctors can provide effective solutions to your elbow injuries, including elbow surgery from an orthopedic surgeon if necessary.
-At the first sign of pain in your elbows, make an appointment with our practice; our experienced doctors have a number of orthopedic treatments available for you.
+Here at KSF Orthopaedic Center of North Houston, our board-certified orthopedics doctors can provide practical solutions to your elbow injuries, including elbow surgery from an orthopedic surgeon if necessary.
+At the first sign of pain in your elbows, please make an appointment with our practice; our experienced doctors have several orthopedic treatments available for you.

 If you think you may have olecranon bursitis, our doctors will go through your medical history and perform a physical exam.
 They may even have an x-ray ordered to see if there is a spur or fracture.
-Our orthopedic care includes draining of excess fluid, dressing, anti-inflammatory medication, and injections of medication to ease the swelling.
+Our orthopedic care includes draining excess fluid, dressing, anti-inflammatory medication, and medication injections to ease the swelling.

-This elbow injury is found in people who perform repetitive arm movements; when the muscles are overused, this causes microtears in the tendons.
+This elbow injury is common in repetitive arm movements; when the muscles are overused, this causes microtears in the tendons.
 If you find your elbow hurting when moving and at rest, the best course of action is to take a break from whatever activity caused the pain in the first place.
 In addition to rest, treatment includes ice packs, anti-inflammatory medication, steroid injections, splints, and physical therapy.

 Ulnar nerve entrapment occurs when your ulnar nerve is compressed.
 Your fingers may go numb and feel tingly, plus you may lose strength in your grip.
-A condition with similar causes to tennis and golfer’s elbow, orthopedic treatments for ulnar nerve entrapment are similar as well—rest is the most important thing to do.
+Since ulnar nerve entrapment has similar causes to tennis and golfer’s elbow, orthopedic treatments for ulnar nerve entrapment are comparable.
+Rest is the most important thing to do.